sachinlondhe4/haxademic/README.md

 # Haxademic
-Haxademic is a multimedia platform, built in Java and [Processing](http://processing.org/). is a starting point for interactive visuals, giving you a unified environment for both realtime and rendering modes.
+Haxademic is a multimedia platform, built in Java and [Processing](http://processing.org/).
+It’s a starting point for interactive visuals, giving you a unified environment for both realtime and rendering modes.
 It loads several Java libraries and wraps them up to play nicely with each other, all within the context of Haxademic.
-It handles any number of problems faced by thread-unsafe inputs like MIDI.
+It solves a number of problems faced by thread-unsafe inputs, and a number of hardware inputs like audio, Kinect, MIDI and OSC.

 ## Pre-Alpha State
-While the code has been open-sourced, this library is definitely not ready for general use, but I'm trying to get it there.
+While the code has been open-sourced, this library is not quite ready for general use, but I'm trying to get it there.
+There's plenty of interesting code within, and I fully endorse borrowing it however you see fit in the meantime.
 If you're interested in collaborating, please contact me via my [GitHub account](http://github.com/cacheflowe), or my [web site](http://cacheflowe.com/?page=contact).
 If you're interested in getting the project running, let me know and I can help for now.

+## Features / Capabilities
+* Inputs
+** Audio input and analysis (both realtime and step-through for rendering)
+*** FFT analysis
+*** Waveform/oscilloscope data
+*** Audio beat detection
+** Step-through rendering with multiple audio files concurrently ** MIDI input (both realtime and step-through for rendering) ** OSC input
+** Kinect input
+* 3D Tools (using Toxiclibs WETriangleMesh objects as the common format) ** Convert SVG files to 2D meshes
+** Create a 2D mesh from text with a custom .ttf font ** Simple extrusion of 2D meshes
+** Load and convert .obj files to WETriangleMesh
+** Mesh pool object to load and hold instance of any number of meshes ** Base Camera type, with simple camera subclasses (needs work) ** Draw a mesh with incoming Audio data spread across the faces ** Shatter a box or sphere with randomized Voronoi3D calculations (soon to work on any mesh) ** Some basic shape-drawing code
+** Mesh smoothing
+* Image processing
+** PImage reversal
+** Multiple screenshot methods
+* Utility objects
+** Math utilities
+** Easing floats (with 3D containers)
+** Elastic floats (with 3D containers)
+** Utilities to (re)set Applet properties like lighting, current matrix, drawing colors ** OpenGL utility to set GL-specific properties
+** Debug utilities to report current actual frame rate, memory usage ** Timestamp generators
+** Eased color interpolation
+* Output
+** Render to Quicktime or image sequence with minimal effort ** Audio player with cached audio clip pool
+* General Environment
+** .properties file loader with overridable defaults ** Directory searching for specific filetypes
+* Demo apps
+** HaxVisual - a modular VJ system
+** KacheOut - a 2-player Kinect-based video game

-## Requirements
+## Requirements / Compiling
 IDE:

 * Eclipse